What They Do: Floral designers arrange live, dried, and silk flowers and greenery to make decorative displays.

 Floral designers are busier at certain times of the year, such as holidays, than at other times.
 Because freshly cut flowers are perishable, most orders cannot be completed too far in advance.
 Therefore, designers often work additional hours just before and during holidays.
 In addition, many part-time and seasonal opportunities are available around holidays for which flowers or plants are popular gifts, such as Christmas, Valentine’s Day, and Mother’s Day.

-Although demand will continue for floral arrangements at events such as weddings and funerals, the need for floral designers is projected to decline along with the number of florist shops in the industry.
+Although there will continue to be demand for floral arrangements at events such as weddings and funerals, the need for floral designers is projected to decline along with the number of florist shops.
 Local florist shops often fulfill online orders from flower delivery services.
-This practice may increase the number of orders florist shops receive, but it may also dampen the demand for additional shops as each existing shop widens its customer service area.
+This practice may increase the number of orders florist shops receive, but it also may dampen the demand for additional shops as each existing shop widens its customer service area.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.